Roost to Run: The Elements of Perfect Chicken Coop Design

 Maintenance tips:

 • Regular Stirring: Keep the bedding fluffed and comfortable by stirring it regularly.
-This helps maintain a clean and inviting environment.

 Sand: A New and Exciting Option

 Picture your coop with a sandy beach vibe—introducing sand as a cozy bedding choice for chickens!
-Sand is gaining popularity among chicken keepers for its excellent drainage properties and easy cleaning.
+Sand is gaining popularity among chicken owners for its excellent drainage properties and easy cleaning.
 It doesn’t clump like traditional bedding, making waste removal a breeze.
 Plus, chickens love to dust bathe in it, promoting healthy feathers.

 Benefits of sand bedding: